boppana-tejkiran/Analysis-of-COVID-virus-spread-in-India/README.md

 This repository is submission for assignment-1 for DataMIning Course (CS685) at IIT Kanpur in the Autumn semester 2020.
-In this assignment the trends of COVID Virus spread across India was analyzed as per the questions of assignment.
+In this assignment the trends of COVID Virus spread across India were analyzed as per the questions of assignment.
 Conclusions were drawn regarding the effect of Lock down imposed in India.

 ## How to use manual for executing the Assignment 1 code